Free Shipping on all orders over $150

 As you navigate sometimes murky waters, it’s crucial to be aware of xenoestrogens and EDCs impact on your menopause journey.

-Taking proactive steps to minimise exposure to these substances may help alleviate menopausal symptoms and reduce potential long-term health risks.
+Taking steps to avoid exposure to these substances as much as possible might help lessen menopausal symptoms and reduce potential long-term health risks.
+Now, doesn’t that sound good?

 We hope this was helpful.
-For more peri, post-menopause and midlife info please don’t hesitate to visit our library here.
+For more peri, post-menopause and midlife intel visit our library here.
+It’s pretty extensive!

 Related Women On Fire podcast: Exploring The Impact of EDC’s and Xenoestrogens on Menopause.
 Listen here or watch here.